State and Local Policy Database

 Community Energy Infrastructure Summary List All

 PECO (Philadelphia Electric Company), an investor-owned utility (IOU), is the primary provider of electricity for the city of Philadelphia, as well as the administrator of energy efficiency programs.
 Philadelphia Gas Works (PGW), a municipally-operated utility, is Philadelphia’s primary natural gas provider.
-The Commonwealth of Pennsylvania requires spending and savings targets for its utilities through an EERS with oversight by the Public Utilities Commission.
 To learn more about the state requirements for electric and gas efficiency, please visit the Pennsylvania page of the State Database.

 The Philadelphia Municipal Water Department provides the city with drinking water services, wastewater treatment, and stormwater management.